Last Updated on October 13, 2023

 Hot dog buns?
 Lobster salad?
 Ugh…you may just as well call Beef Wellington a hunk of meat wrapped in a donut.
-Perhaps it’s time for the Foundation fathers to book a trip to coastal Maine.
+So perhaps it’s time for the Foundation fathers to book a trip to coastal Maine.

 In Maine you’ll find there are many different lobster-roll recipes although their common bond (in addition to the fresh lobster) is not a hotdog bun but a thick piece of freshly toasted buttered-bread, similar to “Texas toast,” or a specialty roll.
 But it’s the inside that makes the difference.

 Granted, some rolls are similar to lobster salad and contain myriad ingredients.
 Others are a mix of lobster meat and a bit of celery and mayo.
-Some have only fresh lobster pieces with the slightest hint of mayonnaise.
+Also some have only fresh lobster pieces with the slightest hint of mayonnaise.
 Still others are butter only.
-The recipes are endless, as are the summertime lines outside of the more popular lobster shacks.
+But the recipes are endless, as are the summertime lines outside of the more popular lobster shacks.

 I was first warned about the lines while on the checkout line in the L.L.
 Bean store in Freeport, Maine.
 When I asked the woman at the register how long was the drive to Rockport, she told me “it will only take you about an hour.”
 She then thought for a moment and warned me “the only problem you’ll have is near Wiscasset because Red’s Eats there serves the best lobster roll.”